 So let’s talk about how we can balance the fats to keep inflammation down.
 And there are a few foods we can add to balance the fats.
 Let’s take a quick look at these foods.

-Fats To Balance The Omega-3 In Dogs
+How To Balance The Omega-3 Fats

-There are several omega-3 foods available to help balance the fats in the foods we feed.
+There are several foods available to help balance the fats in the foods we feed.
 Let’s take a quick look at each one:

 Whole fish is a good addition to the diet.
 Not only is it high in omega-3 fats, it also contains a lot of important minerals and trace minerals.
 But you need to make sure you don’t feed fish from the Pacific because of radiation concerns … and all fish will contain heavy metals and toxins.
-And you want to feed small fish that only feed on phytoplankton, not fish that eat other fish, because they will contain more toxins.
+And you want to feed small fish that only feed on phytoplankton, not bigger fish that eat other fish, because they’ll contain more toxins.
 Look for mackerel (from the Atlantic and not king mackerel), sardines and anchovies.

 I don’t recommend fish oil … ever.
 It’s not ocean-friendly and we should always consider the impact we have on the environment.
 But there are other problems with fish oil.
 First, fish oil will oxidize and turn rancid and this is not healthy for your dog.
 Fish oil is also lacking important minerals (and most dogs are deficient in minerals).
 I don’t love it and I’d much rather feed whole fish or phytoplankton, but I’m including it on the list in case you think you must feed it!

 Hemp oil is extracted from hemp seeds.
 You might be thinking it’s marijuana but it contains no THC so it’s safe and nutritious.
 The nice thing about hemp oil is that it contains minerals (and vitamins) and it doesn’t contain phytic acid like many other plants (phytic acid can block the absorption of the minerals zinc, iron and copper).
-You’ll want to look for a cold pressed source, which hasn’t been heated or extracted with hexane.
+You’ll want to look for a cold pressed source that hasn’t been heated or extracted with hexane.
 It contains a good ratio of 6:3 so it can help control inflammation — but not a lot of the omega-3 can be converted to EPA and DHA.

 Flaxseed oil is the last plant oil on the list.
 Flax contains a lot of omega-3 and that’s a definite benefit … but flax also contains the anti-nutrient phytic acid, which will rob your dog of some minerals.
 Many dogs also have allergic reactions to flaxseed and, like hemp, not all of the omega-3 fats can be converted to EPA and DHA (again, these are important to eye and brain health).
 I don’t really recommend flax, but a lot of dog owners feed flaxseed oil, so again, I put it on the list.
 As with hemp oil, make sure your flaxseed oil is cold pressed.

-With the exception of coconut oil and hempseed oil, I don’t recommend any other plant oils.
+With the exception of ahiflower oil and hempseed oil, I don’t recommend any other plant oils.
 Most of them contain the anti-nutrient phytic acid.
 And most contain large amounts of omega-6 fats.
 It’s the waste from plant oils that’s fed to food animals that makes them high in omega-6, so adding plant oils to your dog’s food is doubling down on the fat imbalance.
 Most plant oils can also oxidize like fish oil, and this oxidation can cause dangerous reactions in the cells of the body.
 They also make substances called eicosanoids in the body, which are modified fats that create inflammation in the cells (and because we want to add fats to reduce inflammation, this doesn’t seem like a very good idea at all).
 They’re also loaded with dangerous trans fats.
 So hemp oil and coconut oil are the only plant oils I recommend.

 OK, now we know a bit about the foods we can add to balance the fats in our dog’s diet.
 Let’s put this all together and make it easy!
 We’ll look at how to balance beef, lamb and goat, and then we’ll look at balancing the fats in poultry.